Genus Two Quasi-Siegel Modular Forms and Gromov-Witten Theory of Toric Calabi-Yau Threefolds: Review on genus two curves and their Jacobians

 Let $\mathcal{M}$ be the moduli space of smooth sextics.
 By assigning the (canonical) principal polarized Jacobian $J(C)$ to a smooth genus two curve $C$ defined by $Y^{2}=F(X;a)$ in \eqref{eqnhyperellipticformfromcanonicalmap}, we obtain the Torelli map from the moduli space $\mathcal{M}$ of smooth genus two curves to the Siegel modular variety $\mathcal{A}=\Gamma(1)\backslash \mathcal{H}$.
 Recall that the Siegel modular variety is the moduli space of principally polarized Abelian varieties of dimension 2.
 The Torelli theorem states that the Torelli map is an injective, birational map.
 In particular rational functions on the moduli space $\mathcal{M}$ are identified with modular functions for the Siegel modular group $\Gamma(1)$.\\

 Consider a family of genus two curves given by \eqref{eqnhyperellipticformfromcanonicalmap} which in inhomogenized coordinates of $\mathbb{WP}^2[1,3,1]$ is given by

 The binary invariants $A,B,C,D$ for the sextic $F(X;a)$ are defined in terms of the roots of $F(x;a)$, see \cite{Igusa:1962siegel} (also \cite{Igusa:1967modular}).
 For example, $D$ is the discriminant $a_{0}^{10}\prod_{0\leq i <j\leq 5}(r_{i}-r_{j})^2$.
-They can be expressed in terms of the coefficients $a_{k}, k=0,1,\cdots 6$ of the sextic $F(x;a)$.
+They can be expressed in terms of the coefficients $a_{k}, k=0,1,\cdots,6$ of the sextic $F(x;a)$.
 For example, one has

 where $Resultant$ represents the resultant.
-Here we omit the detailed expressions and refer the interested readers to \cite{Klemm:2015direct} for a collection for the formulae.
+Here we omit the detailed expressions and refer the interested readers to \cite{Klemm:2015direct} for a collection of the relevant formulae.
 The Igusa absolute invariants are given in terms of the binary invariants by

 The Torelli theorem concerns the period map which assigns to a smooth genus 2 curve with marking its normalized period $\tau$.
-It turns out that the absolute invariants \eqref{eqnabsoluteinvariantsintermsofbinaryinvariants} are identified \cite{Igusa:1962siegel} with the following modular functions $\mathfrak{j}_{1},\mathfrak{j}_{2},\mathfrak{j}_{3}$ for $\Gamma(1)$, which are generators of the rational function field of the Siegel modular variety $\Gamma(1)\backslash \mathcal{H}^{*}$,
+It turns out that the absolute invariants \eqref{eqnabsoluteinvariantsintermsofbinaryinvariants} are identified \cite{Igusa:1962siegel} with the following modular functions $\mathfrak{j}_{1},\mathfrak{j}_{2},\mathfrak{j}_{3}$ for $\Gamma(1)$, which are generators of the rational function field of the Siegel modular variety $\Gamma(1)\backslash \mathcal{H}$,

 Explicit relations between the binary invariants and the Eisenstein series for the modular group $\mathrm{Sp}_{4}(\mathbb{Z})$, that involve the Jacobian from the $\tau$-variables to the absolute invariants, are worked out in \cite{Igusa:1962siegel}.
 In particular, the relations between the absolute invariants and Eisenstein series are laid out there.\\